wp-plugins/thumbnail-grid/readme.txt

 - How do I center the grid?
 If your theme does not have a custom css module, you can install a custom css plugin (do a search for the plugin Simple Custom CSS).
 Once installed, it should show up in your Appearance menu.
 Using the Custom CSS plugin:

-Using custom CSS, you must add a width to thumbnailgridcontainer.
+Using custom CSS, you must add a width to thumbnailgridcontainer and set display to inline-block.
 This can be a percentage.

 Example 1:

 .thumbnailgridcontainer {
+    display: inline-block;
     width: 500px;
 }

 Example 2:
 .thumbnailgridcontaner
 {
+    display:inline-block;
     width:80%;
 }
 End Copy & Paste Above this line